Structured Data Generation

 return random.choice([a, b])

-Afterwards, you need to register it using a name you intend to use later.
-It’s important to note that every field handler must be registered using a unique name, otherwise, you will override an existing handler.
+Next, register it using a name you intend to use later.
+Note that every field handler must be registered with a unique name; otherwise, you will override an existing handler.

-In this example, we will name the field hohoho.
+In this example, we’ll name the field hohoho.

 Note

-To avoid receiving a FieldNameError, the field name must be a string that conforms to a valid Python identifier, i.e field_name.isidentifier() returns True.
+To avoid a FieldNameError, the field name must be a valid Python identifier, i.e., field_name.isidentifier() must return True.

 >>> from mimesis import Field